1. the capacity to recover quickly from difficulties; toughness.

 The key is to build the capacity to absorb these blows and adapt swiftly.
 Resilience must replace raw efficiency as the modus operandi of modern businesses.
 Much like the economy itself, companies can no longer keep pouring all profits into further growth, and cannot continue to work with zero-margin-for-error supply chains.
 Contingency planning is required.
 When the roadmap drastically changes, how resilient is your mindset and how adaptable is your business?
 How do you transition from short-term survival tactics to the long-term future-proofing and re-imagining of your organisation?

-The onus falls on execs to overcome ‘analysis paralysis’
+The onus falls on execs to overcome ‘analysis paralysis’ and embrace tech

 Are the majority of executives today really championing innovation as much as they could and should?
 Evidence suggests not.
 65 percent of the senior executives surveyed by McKinsey were only “somewhat,” “a little,” or “not at all” confident about the decisions they make in this area.
 Another Deloitte survey tells us that less than half of executives are confident in their own ability to lead their organisation in the digital economy.

-The businesses they are leading reciprocate this lack of confidence: a report from MIT Sloan found that less than 10% of respondents strongly agree that their organizations have leaders with the right skills to thrive in the digital economy.
+The businesses they are leading reciprocate this lack of confidence: a report from MIT Sloan found that less than 10% of respondents strongly agree that their organisations have leaders with the right skills to thrive in the digital economy.

 Corporate leadership needs to be redefined to lay the foundation for a future-ready working culture.
 Executives need to set the tone, because studies show that when they do, sustained innovation follows.
-McKinsey’s sample of 600 managers and professionals indicated that the top two motivators of behavior to promote innovation are strong leaders who encourage and protect it and top executives who spend their time actively managing and driving it.
+McKinsey’s sample of 600 managers and professionals indicated that the top two motivators of behaviour to promote innovation are strong leaders who encourage and protect it and top executives who spend their time actively managing and driving it.

 Faced with a plethora of different technologies and possible strategic paths, however, executives could be forgiven for feeling paralysed by choice.
 Intelligent automation, Robotic Process Automation (RPA), Natural Language Processing (NLP), Machine Learning (ML), and Optical Character Recognition (OCR) are just some of those on offer, and each comes with a barrage of media hype.
 Do senior decision-makers understand these technologies and the opportunities and risks that they present?
 Do the majority of businesses have a vision for a digital future that empowers employees and thrills customers?

-At Emergence, our mission is to help business leaders find the clarity they need, to build strategies that reconcile short-term gains with long-term ambitions, and to build the resilience required to stay adaptable to the challenges presented along the way.
+At Emergence, our mission is to help business leaders find the clarity they need to build strategies that reconcile short-term gains with long-term ambitions, and to build the resilience required to stay adaptable to the challenges presented along the way.